le-s/js_notes/linux.md

   - contains user program and other data
 - VAR
   - where system must be able to write during operation; like system logs

+## Searching texts in a file
+- grep command
+- use grep -E for RegEx

+## Manipulate text
+- awk command =>

 ## Reading command lines
 ### Account